zont/rollup-plugin-copy-glob/README.md

 ### Options
   - verbose (default is `false`).
 Enable/disable logging
-  - watch (default is `false`).
+  - watch (default is `process.env.ROLLUP_WATCH`).
 Enable/disable watching.
-If disabled then copy only on start
+If disabled then copy only on start.